joemcmahon/ACRadioPlayer/README.md

 ## License

-FRadioPlayer is available under the MIT license.
+ACRadioPlayer is available under the MIT license.
 See the LICENSE file for more info.